 Why you Need Michigan Auto Insurance

-Each year, more cars and drivers are having accidents on Michigan highways, that is why the need for Michigan auto insurance is important.
+Each year, more cars and drivers are having accidents on Michigan highways, that is why the need for Michigan auto insurance is essential.
 With so many vehicles on the road, crashes will happen.
 Automobile insurance can be the difference between a minor inconvenience and a major hassle.
 But you need protection because it is mandatory in most states.

-Michigan Auto insurance protects you by paying for damage or injury you cause others while driving your car, damage to your vehicle or injury to you or your passengers in your vehicle from a crash, plus specific other occurrences, such as theft.
+Michigan Auto insurance protects you by paying for damage or injury you cause others while driving your car, damage to your vehicle or injury to you or your passengers in your car from a crash, plus specific other occurrences, such as theft.
 Michigan requires auto insurance to drive on Michigan roads.
-Without insurance, you risk having to pay the full cost of any injuries you cause or of repairing or replacing your car if there is damage from an accident.
+Without protection, you risk having to pay the full cost of any injuries you cause or of repairing or replacing your car if there is damage from an accident.

 Michigan Auto Insurance coverage requirements